marvicrm/youtube_autocomplete/README.md

 Where:<br>
   limit = the number of max results on autocomplete.
 Default = 8<br>
-  minchar = the number of input characters needed in order to fire the autocomplete event.
+  minchar = the number of min input characters needed in order to fire the autocomplete event.
 Default = 3

 <b>Installation</b>